kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 # Summary
 Prototype of a ESP32 based voice chat dialog device, _similar Open AI ChatGPT via Voice_.
-Just as an use case of my earlier published [KALO-ESP32-Voice-Assistant Libraries](https://github.com/kaloprojects/KALO-ESP32-Voice-Assistant) and the additional 'lib_OpenAI_Chat.ino'.
+Just as a use case and update of my older published [KALO-ESP32-Voice-Assistant Libraries](https://github.com/kaloprojects/KALO-ESP32-Voice-Assistant) and the additional 'lib_OpenAI_Chat.ino'.

 User can ask questions and following conversation via microphone _(pressing a button or touch pin as long speaking)_, Open AI bot will repeat via AI voice. _Code supports ongoing dialog sessions_, keeping & sending the complete chat history.
 'Chat Completions' workflow allows 'human-like' ongoing dialogs, supporting chat history & follow up questions.
 Example: Q1: _"who was Albert Einstein?"_ - and later (after OpenAI response) - Q2: _"was he also a musician and _did he_ have kids?"_.